Measles

 Health care facilities

-- Establish a point of contact at the health care facility (preferably the infection preventionist) who will gather information needed for investigation and disease control, such as lists of exposed health care workers and patients and their immunity statuses.
+- Establish a point of contact at the health care facility (preferably the infection preventionist) who will gather information needed for investigation and disease control, such as lists of exposed health care personnel and patients and their immunity statuses.

 - Create a timeline of the case’s movement within a health care facility.
 Determine what time the patient was in the waiting room, what time they were moved to an exam room, moved to a negative pressure room, or moved to other areas of the health care facility (such as the cafeteria, lab, x-ray, etc.).
 This information is used to determine who was exposed (staff and patients).